2001 World Series: Game 6

 With Arizona in a must-win situation, Randy Johnson pitched seven innings and struck out seven, giving up just two runs, and Bobby Witt and Troy Brohawn finished the blowout.
 The Diamondbacks struck first when Tony Womack hit a leadoff double off of Andy Pettitte and scored on Danny Bautista's single in the first.
 Next inning, Womack's bases-loaded single scored two and Bautista's single scored another.
 The Yankees loaded the bases in the third on a single and two walks, but Johnson struck out Jorge Posada to end the inning.
 The Diamondbacks broke the game open with eight runs in the bottom half.
 Pettitte allowed a leadoff walk to Greg Colbrunn and subsequent double to Matt Williams before being relieved by Jay Witasick, who allowed four straight singles to Reggie Sanders, Jay Bell, Damian Miller, and Johnson that scored three runs.
 After Womack struck out, Bautista's single scored two more runs and Luis Gonzalez's double scored another, with Bautista being thrown out at home.
 Colbrunn's single and Williams's double scored a run each before Sanders struck out to end the inning.
 In the fourth, Bell reached first on a strike-three wild pitch before scoring on Miller's double.
 Johnson struck out before Womack singled to knock Witasick out of the game.
 With Randy Choate pitching, Yankees second baseman Alfonso Soriano's error on Bautista's ground ball allowed Miller to score and put runners on first and second before Gonzalez's single scored the Diamondbacks' final run.
 Choate and Mike Stanton kept them scoreless for the rest of the game.
-Pettitte was charged with six runs in two innings while Witasick was charged with nine runs in 1 1/3 innings.
+Pettitte was charged with six runs in two innings while Witasick was charged with nine runs in 1 1/3 innings, the most runs allowed by any pitcher in a World Series game since Hall of Famer Walter Johnson also allowed nine runs in Game 7 of the 1925 World Series.
 The Yankees scored their only runs in the sixth on back-to-back one-out singles by Shane Spencer and Luis Sojo with runners on second and third, but by then the score had become so far out of reach that it didn't do the Yankees much good.
 The Diamondbacks hit six doubles and Danny Bautista batted 3-for-4 with five RBIs.
-The team set a World Series record with 22 hits and defeated the New York Yankees in its most lopsided postseason loss in 293 postseason games, since surpassed by a 16–1 loss to the Boston Red Sox in 2018.
-The 15–2 win evened the series at three games apiece and set up a Game 7 for the ages between Roger Clemens and Curt Schilling, again pitching on three days' rest.
+The team set a World Series record with 22 hits and defeated the New York Yankees in its most lopsided postseason loss in 293 postseason games, since surpassed by a 16–1 loss to the Boston Red Sox in Game 3 of the 2018 American League Division Series.
+The 15–2 win evened the series at three games apiece and set up a Game 7 for the ages between Roger Clemens and Curt Schilling.
+The Diamondbacks’ thirteen-run margin of victory in Game 6 was the largest in a World Series game since Game 6 of the 1982 World Series, and is tied for the second largest margin of victory in a World Series game overall.